AhmadChaiban/Self-Driving-Car-Engineer-Udacity/Project 9 - Programming a Real Self-Driving Car/README.md

 </p>

 <h2 style="color:#3a7aad">Project Setup</h2>

-The project will require the use of Ubuntu Linux (the operating system of Carla) and a new simulator.
-To reduce installation difficulties, we have provided an in-browser Workspace for you to work with.
-You can find instructions for the Workspace and the Workspace itself later in this lesson.

-If you prefer not to use the Workspace, follow the steps below to get set up:

 Because ROS is used, you will need to use Ubuntu to develop and test your project code.
 You may use